ladislav-hovan/lioness_sparsity_snakemake/README.md

 - Cleanup of expression data and prior networks
 - Generation of sparsified expression
 - Generation of LIONESS networks
-- Summary Peason and Spearman correlations of both expression and LIONESS networks with the unmodified baseline
+- Summary Pearson and Spearman correlations of both expression and LIONESS networks with the unmodified baseline